DomGalluzzo/FreshTomatoes/README.md

 ![image](https://user-images.githubusercontent.com/70022612/117072168-0f1a8900-acfe-11eb-98cc-16bd889a5841.png)

 Original poster image as well as a description with `release year`, `genre`, `runtime`, and `average rating`.
-The average rating calculation was achieved through a helper function to return the average of all ratings (current as well as any added in the future).
+The average rating calculation was achieved through a helper function to return the average of all ratings (current as well as any added/deleted in the future).
 ````
 export const averageRating = (reviews) => {
 	let xReviews = reviews;